tochinet/Posit/README.md

 The number of exponent bits between the regime and the mantissa field extends the limits of expressiveness, to the detriment of precision : posit3,1 numbers express exactly 4 and 0.25 instead of 2 and 0.5.
 Similarly, posit4,1 can express 0, 1/16, 1/4, 1/2, 1, 2, 4, 16 and infinity (and negatives).

-### (Assumed) deviations from Standard
+### (Assumed) deviations from the standard
 The main purpose of this library is to provide a more efficient alternative to the existing float arithmetic on constrained microcontrollers (ATmega328).
 This has several implications :
 - Support of 32-bit Posits is not considered, because the increased precision (vs. float32) is a non-objective, and float64 doesn't exist.
-- Posit8,0 is the first supported format although Posit8,2 is what the standard recommends.
-This is justified by simplicity.
+- Posit8,0 was the first supported format although Posit8,2 is what the standard recommends.
+Both are now covered.
-- While the absence of overflow looks like a positive aspect of posits, but underflow to zero is likely desirable for IoT applications etc. Numbers smaller than 1E-6 (1ppm) are rounded down to zero by default, but this is parametrizable by defining ESPILON in your sketch before including the library.
+- The absence of overflow is a positive aspect of posits.
+However, underflow to zero is likely desirable for IoT applications etc. Hence the library will rounded down posits smaller than 1E-6 (1ppm) to zero by default.
+This is parametrizable by defining ESPILON in your sketch before including the library.
-- Rounding towards zero is preferred to "Rounding to nearest even" because it comes with no added complexity.
+- Rounding towards zero is preferred to "Rounding to nearest even" because it comes with much lower complexity (no guard bits).
+Beware that this means that 64.0 - 0.5 = 32.0.